mlgill/markdown_cv/index.md

 Developed and currently maintain a program, called [NESTA-NMR](http://nestanmr.com), that enables the acquisition of experimental data to be completed up to 100X faster.
 This project uses a compressed sensing algorithm, called NESTA.
 The program is written in C, highly parallelized, and best-in-class for speed and optimization accuracy.
 Associated scientific (GSL and FFTW) and parallelization (pthreads) libraries were also used.

 I built the [website](http://nestanmr.com) using Flask and created the [documentation](http://docs.nestanmr.com) using Sphinx.

+### pdLSR

+[pdLSR](https://github.com/mlgill/pdLSR) is a library for performing least squares regression.
+It attempts to seamlessly incorporate this task in a Pandas-focused workflow.
+Input data are expected in dataframes, and multiple regressions can be performed using functionality similar to Pandas groupby.

 ### MFOutParser